Halleyawoo/Cupido-Loss/README.md

 ## 🧩 Overview

-Cupido Loss is a unified structure-aware loss function designed for vascular and airway segmentation tasks.
+Cupido Loss is a unified structure-aware loss function designed for pulmonary airway and artery segmentation.
-It integrates **Directional Consistency** and **Union Loss** components to ensure accurate, smooth, and continuous vessel predictions across multiple scales.
+It integrates **Directional Consistency** and **Union Loss** components to ensure accurate, smooth, and structurally coherent tubular predictions across multiple scales.

 ---